matqr/matqr.github.io/_pages/uses.md

 ---
 layout: page
 permalink: /uses/
-description: I recently learned about [https://uses.tech](https://uses.tech) and decided to share my config and the stuff I use on a daily basis.
+title: Uses
+description:
 ---

+I recently learned about [https://uses.tech](https://uses.tech) and decided to share my config and the stuff I use on a daily basis.

 ## Hardware
 - Laptop: MacBook Pro 16" M2 Pro